Search and Hit Enter

 FODMAP notes

 • The base of this low FODMAP minestrone uses tomato paste.
 I find that is brings flavour and umami, without making the soup overwhelmingly tomato flavoured.
-Tomato paste is FODMAP friendly in 2 tablespoon (28g) serves.
-This soup uses 4 tablespoons, which puts it safely within the threshold.
+Tomato paste is FODMAP friendly in 28g serves.
+It contains moderate amount of fructose in serves exceeding 81g per person.
+This soup uses 100g, which puts it within the threshold per serve.

 • I have seen a number of different beans added to minestrone.
-I actually found it hard to decipher which beans are traditional to minestrone – there is so much variation in online recipes.
-I decided to use canned butter beans.
-Butter beans are slightly outside the threshold for low FODMAP (this soup serves six, there is 240g of beans in a can and a low FODMAP serve is 35g – 5g extra bean per person).
-This works for my digestive system, so this is what I did.
+I actually found it hard to decipher which beans are traditional to minestrone – there is so much variation in recipes online.

 • Of course, you can add less beans, a different type of beans or no beans, if you’d prefer.
 I will go into the beans below.